 - There is no limitation of children already living at home with the adoptive family.

 - The family must meet United States Immigration requirements as well as provide a complete dossier of paperwork to Hungarian officials.

+Families are required to adopt in birth order with the adopted child being the youngest.
 Complete medical information, social and legal profile of the child, and photo and video are provided for every referral.
 A private English-Speaking Physician will do the evaluation on the child prior to referral.
-Referrals usually come 1-12 months after the submission of the dossier, depending on the child criteria requested.
-Referral for an older child is much faster.
 The paperwork can be registered anytime after homestudy is complete and submitted.

 FOSTER CARE AND ORPHANAGE CARE

 The available children live in foster care that is supervised by the Hungarian government under strict standards and small child care orphanage type facilities.
 The foster homes are private residences that are approved by the government.
 They are checked frequently by inspectors and the care that the children get under this regulated situation is a good home family environment.
+Children may also come from orphanages.
 The orphanages are kept under strict governmental regulations, so the care and treatment of the children is carefully monitored too.